vpelss/Forever_Passwords/README.md

 Using one secret word or phrase, unique passwords are calculated using the SHA-1 hash function for each website or program.
 Your passwords are 'not stored' on your device or in the cloud.

- - Technical: SHA1 gives us a 20 byte hash value (message digest) rendered as 40 hexadecimal digits.
-Then we convert the 40 hex didgets to binary.
-Then convert the binary data to Base64 which gives us a wider spectrum of characters.
-In escence we convert the SHA1 Hexadecimal message digest to Base64.

 # How to use Forever_Passwords

 - https://vpelss.github.io/Forever_Passwords